Streets of Rogue

 Developer: Matt Dabrowski | Publisher: tinyBuild | Release Date: 2019 | Genre: Action / Adventure / Indie | Website: Official Website | Purchase: Steam

 There is a lot more that we can praise about Streets of Rogue, but this review is already getting too long.
-Suffice to say that it is an incredibly addictive game that can keep you busy for hours if you get hooked.
+Suffice it to say that it is an incredibly addictive game that can keep you busy for hours if you get hooked.
 Although completing the six levels can be done in under an hour, you’ll find that reaching the last level and becoming mayor is not quite as easy as you might think.
-Especially if you decide to attempt it as a vampire, zombie, shapeshifter or other creature that immediately elicits hostility from people.
+Especially if you decide to attempt it as a vampire, zombie, shapeshifter, or other creature that immediately elicits hostility from people.
 Our only gripe is that we would have liked to see more variety in terms of objectives to go with the procedurally generated world.
-It’s a pity that Streets of Rogue has such a simple visual style because if it had AAA graphics, it would have garnered a lot more attention.
+It’s a pity that Streets of Rogue has such a simple visual style because if it had AAA graphics, it would have garnered much more attention.
 As it is, some people might look at the visuals and instantly dismiss it as yet another indie title without ever discovering the amount of depth that lurks beneath its exterior.
-If you like the rogue-lite genre or simply enjoy games that gives you the freedom to cause havoc, then you should not miss out on Streets of Rogue.
+If you like the rogue-lite genre or simply enjoy games that give you the freedom to cause havoc, then you should not miss out on Streets of Rogue.

 System Requirements